alex-ball/HowTo-CiteDatasets/how-to-cite-datasets.md

 \noindent{}**Example**

 \smallskip\noindent
-Knowledge Blog^[Knowledge Blog Website, URL: <http://knowledgeblog.org/>]
+Knowledge Blog^[Knowledge Blog, URL: <http://knowledgeblog.org/>.]
-is an alternative scholarly publication platform based on WordPress^[WordPress Website, URL: <http://wordpress.org/>] blogging software.
+is an alternative scholarly publication platform based on WordPress^[WordPress,
+URL: <https://wordpress.org/>.] blogging software.
 It makes heavy use of linkbacks, for example as the mechanism for linking an article with its reviews, and could therefore be used together with the Citation Notification Service to provide bi-directional links to datasets.
 Its KCite plugin